google/santa/docs/development/building.md

 **This is only to be done a machine that is actively developing Santa.**

-1. Boot into Recovery Mode: Reboot and hold down `command+r`
+1. Boot into Recovery Mode:
+    *   For Intel Macs reboot and hold down `command+r`.
+    *   For Apple Silicon Macs press and hold the power button until “Loading startup options” appears.
+Click Options, then click Continue.
+If asked, select a volume to recover, then click Next.
 2. From the utilities menu select `Terminal`
 3. Disable the KEXT feature of SIP.
 The kext wording is legacy but the command still works well for loading adhoc signed system extensions: `csrutil enable